spatialos/gdk-for-unity/docs/modules/qbi-helper/intro-to-qbi.md

 Constraints are used to define what entities a query should be looking for.

-The available constraints with Query-based interest are:
+The available constraints with query-based interest are:

 |Constraint|Description|
 |---|---|